leonyarov/BloonTowerMaker/README.md

 # Credits
 ### Special Credit to
-- gurrenm3 for the Mod Helper
+- @gurrenm3 for the Mod Helper
-- doombubbles for the card monkey
+- @doombubbles for the card monkey
   You were a great inspiration for the project and it couldn't exist without you

 # A message to other developers
 The project was made in two weeks in a time-off between semesters.
 I changed the code base 4 times in a rush to get the alpha version done until the semester begins -